 Figure 7.9.3.1-1: Create/Update E2E QoS procedure

 Step 0: The IN-AE, ADN-AE or ASN/MN-CSE performs oneM2M registration.
-The IN-CSE is pre-provisioned with 3GPP QoS Information based on a SLA with the MNO.
+The IN-CSE is pre-provisioned with 3GPP QoS Information based on a SLA with the MNO

 The IN-AE, ADN-AE or ASN/MN-CSE performs the oneM2M registration procedure.
 Then the IN-CSE gets the pointOfAccess network registration information of ASN/MN-CSE or ADN-AE.